nrc-cnrc/COVID-US/README.md

 __Normal__ | 2 | 5 | 3 | 0 | `10`

 # Issues
-Use the [issue tracker](https://github.com/nrc-cnrc/COVID-US/issues/) to report genuine bugs, mistakes or even small typos in the COVID-US project files.
+After reading the README and past/current issues use the [issue tracker](https://github.com/nrc-cnrc/COVID-US/issues/) to report genuine bugs, mistakes or even small typos in the COVID-US project files.
 The tracker lets you browse and search all documented issues, comment on open issues, and track their progress.
 Note that issues are not meant for technical support; open an issue only for an error which is precise and reproducible.

 # Contributing
 You can contribute to the COVID-US initiative by providing/adding more data/data sources, implementing new features and functionalities in the scripts, correcting errors, or even improving documentation.
 Feel free to submit small corrections and contributions as issues in the [issue tracker](https://github.com/nrc-cnrc/COVID-US/issues/).
 For more extensive contributions, familiarize yourself with git and github, work on your own COVID-US fork and submit your changes via a [pull request](https://github.com/nrc-cnrc/COVID-US/pulls).